Learning effective dynamics from data-driven stochastic systems: Methods

 \section{Methods}

-In this section, we present a deep learning framework for learning the effective reduced dynamics of the data-driven slow-fast stochastic differential equations.
-Given access to a black-box simulator of the stochastic process and various initial conditions, we can simulate short-term trajectories as the input to train the framework and learn the reduced dynamics.
+In this section, we present a deep learning framework for learning the effective dynamics of the data-driven slow-fast stochastic differential equations.
+Given access to a black-box simulator of the stochastic process and various initial conditions, we can simulate short-term trajectories as the input to train the framework and learn the effective dynamics.
 First, we employ an auxiliary estimation network to identify the unknown stochastic differential equations.
 We then construct a network named Auto-SDE to recursively and effectively predict the trajectories on lower hidden space to approximate the invariant manifold by two key architectures: recurrent neural network and autoencoder.
 Thus, the reduced dynamics are obtained by time evolution on the invariant manifold.
 Finally, we demonstrate the loss functions and the unsupervised training algorithms.
-The framework is shown in Fig.~$\ref{nn}$.